 Dropped Kerb Cost

-• How long the job will take and a general overview of what the task involves
+- How long the job will take and a general overview of what the task involves.

 For all the details on lowering a kerb, carry on reading...

-How Much is a Dropped Kerb?
+How Much for a Dropped Kerb?

+So, how much does a dropped kerb cost. on average?
 If you are looking to drop a kerb for domestic vehicle access, you will find that the prices will vary.
 The ability to drop a kerb depends on your location and the local council policy.

-In most cases, you will have to use one of the council’s approved contractors to carry out the work, often for a fixed fee.
+In most cases, you will have to use one of the council’s approved contractors to carry out the work — often for a fixed fee.
 However, some council authorities will allow you to choose your own contractor or even do it yourself once permission has been granted.

 Dropped Kerb Prices

-The average kerb dropping job usually involves removing around 3-7 kerbstones, and the cost of this will vary depending on a number of factors.
-The average drop kerb prices can be found in the following table:
+The average kerb dropping job usually involves removing between 3 to 7 kerbstones.
+The cost of this will vary depending on a number of factors.

 Labour Costs and Timescales